RULES AND Guidelines

 Dance Out Competition will award an undetermined number of Special Awards at the Director and/or Judges discretion.

-DANCE OUT SPECIAL AWARDS
+NATIONAL DANCE OUT SPECIAL AWARDS

-Outstanding Costume
+· Outstanding Costume

-Outstanding Choreography
+· Outstanding Choreography

-Outstanding Technique
+· Outstanding Technique

-Outstanding Entertainment
+· Outstanding Entertainment

-Top 5 Small/Large groups combined in each level and age division from the National Championship Finals will advance to the Final Showdown (TKO -routines will be additional).
-Split and Elite levels will be combined for the Final Showdown.
 Each studio may have only one routine in each level/age division advance to the final showdown.
-If a studio received at TKO during regional competition it will automatically advance in addition to the one routine limit per studio.
-If there is only one group in an age division/level they will recompete in the Final Showdown for the Knock Out Award
+If a studio received at TKO during a regional competition, it would automatically advance in addition to the one routine limit per studio.

 FINAL SHOWDOWN AWARDS